Getting a Handle on Hanger

 The result: you might be more likely to snap at your friend, yell at your steering wheel, or take something personally that might not have bothered you after a snack.

 Hanger also illustrates how emotion depends on context.
 The same physiological state, low blood sugar, can lead to different outcomes depending on the situation and interpretation.
-If you are at home preparing dinner, with the smell of meatloaf humming in the over, hunger might feel like excitement or anticipation.
+If you are at home preparing dinner, with the smell of meatloaf humming in the oven, hunger might feel like excitement or anticipation.

 Moving Forward